 While social media is often the primary avenue for employee advocacy, colleagues may use other outlets, including email, chats, forums, discussion boards, and more.
 Employee advocacy is channel-agnostic: it can be done one-to-one, one-to-many, or anything in between, so make sure to account for various channels when rewarding colleagues’ behavior.

 Let your people make the decisions around what channels are best for them—they’ll probably know more about what their networks will like than you will.
 Regardless of their preferred channels, encourage them to use standard messaging you’ve approved, but allow light personalization as needed.

 9. Brand your company vehicles

 Putting a message on company vehicles is another good way to increase brand awareness on a budget.
-Just think of how many other cars—and people—each vehicle passes in the course of a single day.
-For small businesses in particular, this can be a simple but effective way to build recognition.
+Just think of how many other cars and people each vehicle passes every single day.
+Branding company vehicles can be a simple but effective way to build recognition.

-When it comes to vehicle branding, it’s best to keep it clean and simple.
-The average person will only glance at the vehicle briefly, so be sure to include only the essentials: your logo, a strong CTA, and contact information.
+It’s best to keep vehicle branding clean and simple.
+The average person will only glance at the vehicle briefly, so include only the essentials: your logo, a strong CTA, and contact information.
 The marketing doesn’t have to be elaborate or expensive—it just has to relay your brand information clearly and quickly.

 10. Invest in Google Ads

 Advertising on Google can be an easy, low-cost way for you to reach a large number of potential clients.
 This tactic is worth considering, especially since you can narrow your advertising efforts to include only your local market and search terms that match your business—like “IT consulting services” or “outsourced IT.”